-Professor George Pagoulatos, Director General of ELIAMEP, wrote an article regarding the timely debate on the existing definition of the European identity and the European way of life.
+Professor George Pagoulatos, Director General of ELIAMEP, wrote an article for Greek newspaper Kathimerini on how does one define the European identity and the European way of life.

 Commissioner Margaritis Schinas had his portfolio renamed “promoting” rather than “protecting” the “European way of life.”
 It was a wise choice.
 The change may be subtle and the reaction from the apostles of political correctness probably exaggerated, but concern that the original wording might invoke a vision of “Fortress Europe” and be seen as a concession to xenophobic populists made the tweak imperative.
 And the new job description had a significant impact, recasting the debate around Europe’s identity and way of life.